I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 However I would rather like to run it all from my own server.
-It is a bit more work to set it all up, but it ensures me that it will work for as long as I keep my server running.
-I won’t have to worry about their server to be decommissioned at some point in the future.
+It is a bit more work to set it all up, but it ensures me that it will keep working for as long as I keep my server running.
+I won't have to worry about their server to be decommissioned at some point in the future.

 And I'm not interested in controlling my Sonoffs with an App anyway.
 I'd like my server to control them, at least most of the time.